DIGITAL ART RESIDENCY

 • If your proposal is selected as a successful applicant, then you will be one of the participating ‘Artist in Residence’.
 We do not expect successful applicants to finish the residency with a finished project or exhibition.
 We do, however, expect you to be onsite, using the desk space at least twice a week as this is an onsite residency.

-In addition, you will need to attend an internal networking event, give arebyte access to visual documentation that can be shared across social media platforms, and give a presentation (talk, workshop, screening) to a cohort of Goldsmith Alumni.
+In addition, you will need to attend an internal networking event, give arebyte access to visual documentation that can be shared across social media platforms.

 • Participants will have to identify whether they are a person with a disability in the submission process and will have to submit an access rider upon accepting the offer of being a part of the residency.